2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more France has comparative advantage over Tunisia.
-Similarly, the more yellow a dot/product is, the more Tunisia has comparative advantage over France.
+This visualization shows the product space at the HS4 level with the flags of France and Tunisia.
+This means that a dot/product with the flag of France indicates it has a comparative advantage over Tunisia.
+Similarly, a dot/product with the flag of Tunisia indicates it has a comparative advantage over France.

 Have questions, comments, or concerns?